 Going with the popular mythical story of the black Taj Mahal-the Archaeological Survey of India conducted an excavation behind Taj Mahal in 1995 and the remains of a beautiful Mughal garden were excavated.
-A garden in the original mughal pattern with flowering trees has been planted since then.
-The mehtab bagh garden is an excellent spot to enjoy the beauty of the Taj Mahal during sunset.
+A garden in the original Mughal pattern with flowering trees has been planted since then.
+The Mehtab bagh garden is an excellent spot to enjoy the beauty of the Taj Mahal during sunset.
 More so the ticket for entry to this garden is a fraction of the ticket levied at Taj Mahal.

 It is a massive structure visible from a distance while you are doing the Taj mahal tour with your guide.
 The high walls and bastions give Agra Fort an invincible Look.
-Agra Fort was the residence of the Mughal dynasty, though lots of monuments inside the fort were destroyed during the British rule still what remains is enough for a tourist to imagine the might of the Mughal Empire.
+Agra Fort was the residence of the Mughal dynasty, though lots of monuments inside the fort were destroyed during British rule still what remains is enough for a tourist to imagine the might of the Mughal Empire.
 The towering gates of the Agra Fort and a walk across the narrow winding path after crossing a total of four gates lead you into a courtyard known as the Mughal court of the commoners (Deewan E Aam).

 You instantly are left imagining the live Mughal Darba(court).
-Your guide will sure tell you about the period in detail.
+Your guide will surely tell you about the period in detail.
 From here you go across the series of palaces and the court of special people (Deewan E Khas), The palace where the Mughal king Shahjahan was taken in house arrest by his own son Aurangzeb will bring tears to your eyes (Musamman Burj).
 The love of the emperor Shahjahan with white marble can be seen over here as fine filigree screens and precious and semi-precious stone inlay work.
-Khas mahal with ceiling painted in liquid gold and a fine garden supposed to grow grapes in front of Khas Mahal makes it more special.
+Khas mahal with its ceiling painted in liquid gold and a fine garden supposed to grow grapes in front of Khas Mahal makes it more special.

 The red sandstone carvings on the walls of Jahangir mahal and a temple inside a Muslim palace will amaze you.
 These palaces occupy almost around 35 % of the area of Agra fort.
 There are three lovely marble mosques as well, only Nagina mosque is open for the tourist.
-A stone carved tea cup supposedly a bathtub used by Mughal emperor Jahangir lies in front of the Jahangiri Mahal.
+A stone-carved tea cup supposedly a bathtub used by Mughal emperor Jahangir lies in front of the Jahangiri Mahal.

 3. Etmad-ud-dulah- This small monument lays just 15 minutes drive from the Agra Fort.
-On the banks of River Yamuna surrounded by a four quartered garden the Jewel box design of the monument also know as baby Taj Mahal sure will mesmerize you.
+On the banks of River Yamuna surrounded by a four-quartered garden the Jewel box design of the monument also know as baby Taj Mahal sure will mesmerize you.
 On the four corners are small minarets and the conical chattri top of the monument is different from the usual Mughal domes.

-The monument is all inlaid in precious stones depicting wine glasses and casks, swans, flowers etc. The central chamber where the two graves of the father and mother of NoorJahan the Mughal Queen who engineered this Tomb is decorated in fresco paintings.
+The monument is all inlaid in precious stones depicting wine glasses and casks, swans, flowers, etc. The central chamber where the two graves of the father and mother of NoorJahan the Mughal Queen who engineered this Tomb is decorated in fresco paintings.
 Noorjahan the Mughal Queen built this tomb in memory of her father Mirza Gyas Beg and her mother Asmat-Ul-Nisa.
 Some other members of the royal clan are also buried in the same tomb.
-This monument is sure a must visit in your Agra tour.
+This monument is sure a must-visit in your Agra tour.

 4. Sikandra- On the national highway connecting Agra with Delhi just 8 km from Agra is the mausoleum of Great King Akbar.
 The amazing part of the story is that King Akbar himself selected the place for erecting his own tomb.
 The design was made and king Akbar died in 1605 his son emperor Jahangir later completed the construction in 1613.
-The Tomb is situated in the midst of a four quartered garden.
+The Tomb is situated in the midst of a four-quartered garden.